Back to Staff Page

 • Director and Vice President, Board of Certification in Professional Ergonomics (1994-1998).

 • National Research Council: Chair, Committee on Human Factors; Chair, Panel on Organizational Linkages (1985-1993); Member, Committee on Commercial Aviation Security and Panel on Aircraft Passenger Screening (1995-1998); Chair, Panel on Soldier Systems; Member, Army Research Laboratory Technical Assessment Board (2001-2006).
+Chair, Committee on Relationships between Communications and Action (2009)

 Education